 Magazines can also be a part of this collection.
 The wider the collection on different subjects, the more members the library will attract.

-Some more ideas for a profitable venture include
+Some more ideas for a profitable home business venture include:

-These options require a specialized skill and/or some start-up capital.
-A little research on your part can open up a wide spectrum of career choices.
+These options require specialized skill and/or some start-up capital.
+A little research on your part can open up a wide spectrum of business choices.

-Even with the option of a home-based career and a choice of flexible working time, discipline, a positive attitude, time management skills, multi-tasking abilities, a healthy lifestyle and commitment to your assignments are essential to ensure success.
+Even with the option of a home-based business and a choice of flexible working time, you will require discipline, motivation, a positive attitude, time-management skills, multi-tasking abilities, a healthy lifestyle and commitment to your assignments to ensure success.